Visual Territory Acknowledgement- Artist Statement

 Reconciliation includes anyone with an open mind and an open heart who is willing to look into the future with a new way – Chief Robert Joseph

-One Mind, One Spirit - Equity in Action for ALL students
+One Mind, One Spirit - Equity in Action for All Students

 Featuring Elder Shirley Alphonse, Elder Bill Jones, Chief Chipps, Chief Planes, and Elder Bertha Landrie.
 Introducing video series slogan ‘Na’tsa’maht ‘one heart - one mind’ we believe in equity for all.’